ibm-cloud-docs/vpc/lb-layer-7-policies-rules.md

 {:external: target="_blank" .external}

-# Layer-7 load balancing
+# Layer 7 load balancing
 {: #layer-7-load-balancing}

-Both public and private application load balancers support Layer-7 load balancing.
+Both public and private application load balancers support layer 7 load balancing.
 Data traffic is distributed based on configured policies and rules.
 A policy defines the action to take, which means how the traffic is distributed, when the incoming request matches the rules that are associated with the policy.

 ## Policies
 {: #layer-7-policy}